cvubrugier/mtp-galaxy-bug/README.md

     ID: 1666, filename: IMG_20180312_151120_5.jpg, size: 2514932 bytes
     4 file(s) may fail with GetPartialObject (total: 1688 files)

-Then you can invoke the reproducer and pass an object ID that can cause the error:
+Then you can invoke the reproducer and pass an object ID that causes the error:

     $ ./mtp-galaxy-bug 972
     LIBMTP_Set_Debug: Setting debugging level to 2 (0x02) (on)